scenprogs/IQtoMorse/README.md

 3. **-fc** - cutoff frequency in hertz **[optional]**
 4. **-plot** - enables plot **[optional]**

-File with raw iq data should hold sequentially stored float32 I and Q components.
+File with raw iq data should hold **sequentially stored float32 I and Q components**.<br/>
-The cutoff frequency is taken from frequency domain automatically in case no optional cutoff frequency has given.
+The cutoff frequency is taken **from frequency domain automatically** in case no optional cutoff frequency has given.

 ###### Examples:
 ```console